12 min read

 How to Clean Up Messy Accounting Books

-A step-by-step guide to turning a shoebox of transactions into clean, trustworthy financials — reconciliations, chart of accounts, AR/AP, and the balance sheet review that ties it all together.
+A step-by-step guide on how to turn a digital shoebox into clean, trustworthy financials — reconciliations, chart of accounts, AR/AP, and the balance sheet review that ties it all together.

-Every accountant knows the feeling: a new client hands you a login and says the books are “basically done.”
-You open the file and the balance sheet has a $14,000 balance in Undeposited Funds, three checking accounts that haven’t reconciled since last spring, and a chart of accounts with four different versions of “Office Supplies.”
+Every accountant and bookkeeper knows the feeling: a new client hands you a login and says the books are “basically done.
+This should be easy for you.”
+You open the file and the balance sheet has a $14,000 balance in Undeposited Funds, three checking accounts that haven’t been reconciled since last spring, and a chart of accounts with four different versions of “Office Supplies and Miscellaneous Expenses.”
 The books aren’t done.
 They’re a mess.
 And somebody has to clean them up.

 What “clean books” actually means